 Artisanal salt sampler

 Harvested from the Oregon Coast, Jacobsen Salt is celebrated for its pure taste and texture.
-This sampler set includes the original Pure Flake Salt, as well as five infused variations for the more experimental cook: sweet onion, habanero, garlic, black pepper, and black garlic.
+This sampler set includes the original Pure Flake Salt, as well as five infused variations for the more experimental cook: rosemary, habanero, pinot noir, black pepper, and black garlic.

 Infuse comfort food like barbecue, chili, or vegetables with the perfect combo of smoky and sweet.